 Diagnosis and treatment

-When faced with a patient asking about a MRI report that indicate a possible Tarlov Cyst , the specialist may consult a neuroscience textbook and find there the initial mistaken supposition of Mr Tarlov that these cysts would not cause pain.
-This notion was contradicted by clinical experience and corrected in journal articles by Tarlov and others, but misinformation on this aspect of Tarlov Cysts persist in medical books and this result in denial of pain management, disability status and treatment.
-Untold numbers of persons with this disease suffer for long period without diagnosis or treatment.
+When faced with a patient asking about an MRI report that indicates a possible Tarlov Cyst, the specialist may consult a neuroscience textbook and find there the initial mistaken supposition of Mr Tarlov that these cysts would not cause pain.
+This notion was contradicted by clinical experience and corrected in journal articles by Tarlov and others, but misinformation on this aspect of Tarlov Cysts persists in medical books and this results in denial of pain management, disability status and treatment.
+Untold numbers of persons with this disease suffer for a long period without diagnosis or treatment.

 Despite advancements in diagnosis, there remains a great deal of controversy regarding the optimal treatment of symptomatic Tarlov Cysts.
 There are some treatments available for alleviating the symptoms caused by these cysts.
 Their effectiveness is “personal”.
-Every case is different, it depends of number of cysts, size, location, age of the patient and more.
+Every case is different; it depends on the number of cysts, size, location, age of the patient and more.

-There is not compelling evidence that chiropractic, physical therapy or any other conservative manual or physical treatment is effective in treating symptomatic TC’s.
+There is no compelling evidence that chiropractic, physical therapy or any other conservative manual or physical treatment is effective in treating symptomatic TCs.

-Surgery may be the treatment of choice when the pain is intractable, the sacrum is eroding and remodeling and the neurological symptoms become severe.
-Before referring to a spine surgeon, find out in advance if the surgeon dismisses TC’s as asymptomatic or not surgically treatable.
-This could save you, time, money and aggravation.
-There are a small number of physician's in the world who have surgical expertise in the treatment for TCs, and the short-term and long-term outcome of surgery is improving but variable in individual patients at this time
+Surgery may be the treatment of choice when the pain is intractable, the sacrum is eroding and remodelling , and the neurological symptoms become severe.
+Before referring to a spine surgeon, find out in advance if the surgeon dismisses TCs as asymptomatic or not surgically treatable.
+This could save you time, money and aggravation.
+There are a small number of physicians in the world who have surgical expertise in the treatment of TCs, and the short-term and long-term outcome of surgery is improving but variable in individual patients at this time.

 For more detailed information, please visit the Tarlov Cyst Disease Foundation.

-There are few surgeons in the world that can operate a Tarlov Cyst.
-The world’s specialist is Dr Feigenbuan from Dallas, Texas, USA.
+Few surgeons in the world can operate on a Tarlov Cyst.
+The world’s specialist is Dr Feigenbaum from Dallas, Texas, USA.

-DR Casey from London uses a similar technique to Dr Feigenbuam and that this is available in the UK.
+DR Casey from London uses a similar technique to Dr Feigenbaum, and this is available in the UK.

-This is the reason Ms Beathrice Viviani, from Bournemouth, was given when her application for a state founded treatment in another European Economic Area (S2),was rejected by the Border Healthcare Team (NHS England) after travelling to Cyprus to have her Tarlov Cyst treated privately by Dr Feigenbaum at the AIMIS Spine Centre.
+This is the reason Ms Beathrice Viviani, from Bournemouth, was given when her application for a state-funded treatment in another European Economic Area (S2), was rejected by the Border Healthcare Team (NHS England) after travelling to Cyprus to have her Tarlov Cyst treated privately by Dr Feigenbaum at the AIMIS Spine Centre.

-Ms Viviani had to use all her savings (£30.000) to pay for the surgery that saved her from being bed ridden and on a wheel chair for the rest of her live.
+Ms Viviani had to use all her savings (£30.000) to pay for the surgery that saved her from being bedridden and in a wheelchair for the rest of her life.

 Contacts: